-To become an Associate of the CILA you must pass an assessment process called Accreditation for Chartered Status (ACS).
+To become an Associate of the CILA you must pass an assessment process called Accreditation for Chartered Status (ACS) which includes:

 In addition to completing the ACS assessment process you must also demonstrate that you have at least 5 years experience working as a loss adjuster (reduced to 3 years if you hold a professional qualification approved by the Institute).
 If this experience is gained whilst working for a Chartered Loss Adjusting firm/s you will be eligible to become an Associate of the CILA (ACILA).
 If this experience is gained whilst working for a firm/s which is not a Chartered Loss Adjusting firm you will instead be eligible to become a Certified Member of the CILA (MCILA).